ccmucdenver/ccm-docs/docs/updates.md

 * A link to real-time CPU temperature on all Alderaan nodes was added above.

-* If the room temperate reaches 29 C, all Alderaan jobs will be automatically suspended.
+* If the room temperature reaches 29 C, all Alderaan jobs will be automatically suspended.

 * Suspended jobs and nodes can be resumed after a review of the situation.